flutter/flutter/lib/spirv/README.md

 - Control flow is prohibited aside from function calls and `return`.
   `if`, `while`, `for`, `switch`, etc.
 - No inputs from other shader stages.
-- Only float, float-vector types, and square float-matrix types.
+- Only sampler2D, float, float-vector types, and square float-matrix types.
 - Only square matrices are supported.
 - Only built-in functions present in GLSL ES 100 are used.
-- Debug symbols must be stripped, you can use the `spirv-opt` `--strip-debug` flag.
+- Only the `texture` function is supported for sampling from a sampler2D object.

 These rules may become less strict in future versions.
 Conformant SPIR-V should successfully transpile from the current version onwards.
 In other words, a SPIR-V shader you use now that meets these rules should keep working, but the output of the transpiler may change for that shader.

-Support for textures, control flow, and structured types is planned, but not currently included.
+Support for control flow, and structured types is planned, but not currently included.

 ## Testing